semmypurewal/BeginningJavaScript/outline.md

   + practice

 * objects
-  - objects as generalizations of arrays
+  + overview
+  + what are these good for?
-  - using array functions on maps
+  - using array functions on objects
   - examples
   - practice